Blog · By The Packaging Vista Team · June 20, 2026

 Do I have to list ingredients on cosmetic packaging?

 Yes – retail cosmetics must declare ingredients, usually in INCI names in order of predominance.
-We design the panel so the list stays legible.
+We design the panel so the list stays legible, and can build in a peel-back label or insert card if the box is too small for the full list.

 Will the required information fit on a small box?